NowbyMinch/Music-Mindspace/README.md

 ####  Video demo: https://www.youtube.com/LINKDOVIDEO

 ####  The project
-My final project is a website where you can store songs that you want to learn later, adding background image, video, sheet music, title and description for the songs.
+Music Mindspace is a web application That allows people to add songs that they want to learn or that you learned.
+Each song can have a background image, a video added by an Youtube URL or a file, sheet music, title and description for the songs.
 To enter in the site you need to register an username and a password and then log in the site.
+This site makes it easy to see all the songs that you want to play in one place.

 # CS50
 > Languages used:  `Python , JavaScript , HTML and CSS`.